hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

 soccer simulator for example.
 Also allow connecting to a live server to get and display the game data.

-In the long run additionally allow augumenting of displayed player movements playback additionally with info captured manually or automatically (during the game or later).
+Additionally allow augumenting of displayed player movements playback with info captured manually or automatically (during the game or later).
 This can include

 * game actions captured like goal, kick/tackle/... and good/bad pass/..., penalty, cards, ...

+  * try infer good/bad passes/goal, also performance scoring based on infered/otherwise game actions

 * color coding ++ of

   * performance from captured game actions.

-    * some internal explorations for now
+    * if reqd in future.
+Currently shown has a relative bar graph, if requested.

   * coarse grained view of captured/tracked health params like stamina, ...